 The Group's objective when managing capital is to safeguard the Group's ability to continue as a going concern in order to provide returns for shareholders and benefits for stakeholders.
 The Group also proposes to maintain an optimal capital structure to reduce the cost of capital.
 Hence, the Group may adjust any dividend payments, return capital to shareholders or issue new shares.
 Total capital is the equity as shown in the consolidated statement of financial position.
 Currently, the Group primarily monitors its capital structure on the basis of gearing ratio.
-Management is continuously evolving strategies to optimize the returns and reduce the risks.
-It includes plans to optimize the Group.
+Management is continuously evolving strategies to optimize the financial leverage of the Group.